YongHHuang/data_science_salary/README.md

 Python 3.8 <br>

 ## ***Project Overview***
 This project aimed to enhance my prospects of securing a data analyst/scientist role by comprehensively understanding the job market.
-I achieved this by scraping job listings from platforms like Glassdoor using Selenium.
+I achieved this by scraping and analyzing job listings from platforms like Glassdoor using Selenium.
 The primary objectives were:
 - Identified in-demand skills highly sought after by employers.
 - Extracted crucial keywords to enhance resume quality and effectiveness.
 - Examined average salary benchmarks, categorized by job titles and geographical regions.